Free U.S. shipping & money back guarantee

 Look at your diet.

 Besides cutting down on sugary and processed foods, eating foods that are rich in probiotics like kombucha and yogurt.
 Consuming apple cider vinegar can prevent imbalance, as well as garlic which is a natural anti-fungal.
-Learn more about the best and worst foods for vaginal pH here.

 Avoid antiseptics, scented soaps, or body wash.